 One of the very best birding experiences in America can be found to the west at the Bosque del Apache National Wildlife Refuge on the Rio Grande near San Antonio, New Mexico, about a two-hour drive away.
 You may see thousands of snow geese at a time, or even the occasional whooping crane.

-In Ruidoso the Lincoln County Bird Club provides a great forum for folks who love birds and want to learn more about them and their habitat.
-They have speakers and organize bird watching trips.
-Contact Anita Powell, President at 505-257-5352 or Marilyn Roberson, Secretary for more information or write to:
+The Lincoln County Bird Club provides a great forum for folks who love birds and want to learn more about them and their habitat.
+They have speakers and organize bird-watching trips.
+Contact Anita Powell, president, at (505) 257-5352 or Marilyn Roberson, secretary, for more information, or write to:

-When you set aside some time to go birding, it is important to have a field guide with good pictures that covers this area.
+When you set aside some time to go birding, it is important to have a field guide with good pictures that cover this area.
 We recommend the Peterson Field Guide to Western Birds as a great primer.
-Don’t be cheap on your binocular purchase.
+Also, don’t skimp on binoculars.
 The more expensive models have more magnification power and better clarity.
 Do a little homework ahead of time to get a feel as to what to expect.
-The Bird Club can provide check lists of known feathered residents.
+The Lincoln County Bird Club can provide checklists of Ruidoso’s known feathered residents.

-It is a good idea to familiarize your self with the habitat of each of the local species.
-This way you will find yourself looking in the right places; high, low, exposed or hidden.
-You can learn a lot from others who are more experienced with this area.
-Lincoln County Bird Club members welcome visitors and will share their knowledge.
-They organize local tours and regional trips.
-Ask questions and keep a list of all the birds that you have seen.
-Above all, have fun with it and be kind to the birds.
+It is a good idea to familiarize yourself with the habitat of each of the local species, as well.
+This way you will find yourself looking in the right places: high versus low, exposed versus hidden, etc. You can learn a lot from others who are more experienced in this area.
+Lincoln County Bird Club members welcome visitors and will gladly share their knowledge.
+They also organize local tours and regional trips.
+Ask questions, keep a list of all the birds that you see, and above all, have fun with it and be kind to the birds!